safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise3.md

 <br>**5) Apply User Parameter**
-<br>Now we've create a user parameter, we have to apply it.
+<br>Now we've created a user parameter, we have to apply it.

 Locate the Generic Writer in the Navigator window, expand its parameters and locate the parameter called Output Format.
 This is already linked to a published parameter that FME created automatically, but we want to ignore that and use our own.